 Initial registrations will only require the Team's Captain details.
 Within one month you will be required to supply for each swimmer:

 · Email address

-Entry fees includes race merchandise and a ticket to the gala presentation dinner Saturday night for each swimmer,the skipper and one paddler per team.
+Entry fees includes race merchandise and a ticket to the gala presentation dinner Saturday night for each swimmer,the skipper and the paddler.

 Compulsory Briefing & Gear Collection Sessions

 Briefing material will be sent to all teams and be available online closer to the event.
 There will be plenty of opportunity to have any final instructions issued and have any of your questions answered at the Compulsory Briefing & Gear Collection Sessions.

 Gear collection options will be in Kununurra Wednesday evening prior to the event, or at Lake Argyle Resort on Friday evening prior to the event.

 10km solo swimmers compete without a motorised support boat - with a paddler only.

 There will be inflatable kayaks available for hire for 20 entrants in the 10km solo category.
 This will allow 10km solo entrants to fly into town with their paddler without the need to transport a kayak or organise a support boat.
 (Local 10km solo competitors can still utilise a motorised support boat if you wish)